rmcreyes/Twinstick-shooter/README.md

 Twinstick Shooter
 ===

 This is a game I developed to get an introduction to scripting in C#, and also to use Unity's game development tools.
+You can play the game by pulling or downloading this repository, going into the `Builds` directory, and running `twinstick_shooter.exe`.

 ### Goal:
 Destroy as many enemies as you can while trying to survive.
 The game ends when you run out of health.